 Whether exploring the quaint backstreets of downtown Nassau, relaxing on the powdery white sands of Cable or Cabbage Beach or enjoying the buzz of the gaming tables at the largest casino in the Caribbean, there is never a dull moment in Nassau and Paradise Island.

 Nassau, the capital of the Bahamas is the heart of Bahamian history.
-Explore its narrow streets, the old British Forts, climb the Queen’s Staircase and stroll through sections of the town dating back to the days of slavery and beyond.
-You’ll find plenty to do in this little gem of a town; from marching with the Flamingos at Ardastra Gardens to looking for souvenirs in the colourful straw market.
+Explore its narrow streets, the old British Forts, climb the Queen’s Staircase and stroll through sections of town dating back to the days of slavery and beyond.
+You’ll find plenty to do in this little gem of a town - from marching with the Flamingos at Ardastra Gardens to looking for souvenirs in the colourful straw market.
 Learn about the dramatic and exciting world of the pirates that once frequented this town at the Pirates of Nassau museum.
-Or dine in the rich and historic atmosphere of the elegant Graycliff Mansion, built in 1740 by a famous pirate, the wine cellar here boasts some of the world’s rarest vintages.
+Dine in the rich and historic atmosphere of the elegant Graycliff Mansion, built in 1740 by a famous pirate, the wine cellar here boasts some of the world’s rarest vintages.

-Breezes Resort & Spa - This all-inclusive resort is popular amongst the young and young at heart.
+Breezes Resort & Spa - this all-inclusive resort is popular amongst the young and young at heart.
 If you enjoy lively music,dancing the night away and Pina Colada on tap......this is the place for you!
 This unpretentious resort is set on a spectacular part of Cable Beach and only a short bus/taxi ride into historic Nassau.
 Free weddings are available at this resort.